open-resources/physics_bank/content/public/006.Force/Topic Outcome/What is a rigid body/What is a rigid body.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: What is a rigid body?
+        title: What is a rigid body?
+      part1:
+        ans1:
-    params_part1_ans1_value: For which the dimensions are irrelevant to the description of its motion or the action of forces upon it.
+          value: For which the dimensions are irrelevant to the description of its motion or the action of forces upon it.
+        ans2:
-    params_part1_ans2_value: Whose dimensions are negligible.
+          value: Whose dimensions are negligible.
+        ans3:
-    params_part1_ans3_value: Whose changes in shape are negligible compared with the overall dimensions of the body or with the changes in position of the body as a whole.
+          value: Whose changes in shape are negligible compared with the overall dimensions of the body or with the changes in position of the body as a whole.
+        ans4:
-    params_part1_ans4_value: That is always at rest.
+          value: That is always at rest.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1